wipkanban/wipkanban/README.md

 Be the best tool for lean management based on kanban.
 And one more thing, be Open Source!

 ## How to use
+WipKanban is bult with Reactjs, Express and MongoDb as database

 ### Download source code: